The Future of Design is Sustainable Design

 Although sustainability was not a highlighted theme at this year’s Clerkenwell Design Week (CDW 2016), as it was at Beirut Design Week, which was held at the same time, many exhibitors have already incorporated sustainability in their business.
 There were too many to show them all, but we’d like to highlight some that caught our eye and warmed our hearts.

 Want to know more about how to include sustainable design and materials in your next design project?
-Join us for a free webinar “Innovation in materials production and building construction”.
+Download the recording of our free webinar “Innovation in materials production and building construction”.

 A ghost gear chandelier from Claire Potter Design was filled with shredded netting from marine litter, to remind us that 8 million pieces of plastic litter wind up in the oceans and cause death through ingestion and entanglement to 100,000 marine mammals annually, as well as millions of birds and fishes.